junxit/us-congress-bills-116/metadata.md

 - 2019-11-08 — Introduced in House
 - 2019-11-08 — Introduced in House
 - 2019-11-08 — Referred to the House Committee on the Judiciary.
+- 2019-11-09 — Referred to the Subcommittee on the Constitution, Civil Rights, and Civil Liberties.
+- 2019-11-12 — Subcommittee on the Constitution, Civil Rights, and Civil Liberties Discharged.
+- 2019-11-13 — Committee Consideration and Mark-up Session Held.
+- 2019-11-13 — Ordered to be Reported (Amended).
+- 2020-01-16 — Placed on the House Calendar, Calendar No. 70.
+- 2020-01-16 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+116-378.
+- 2020-01-16 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+116-378.